Showing posts with label town. Show all posts

 Ava ordered an orange crushed soda in a bottle.

-I told our waitress that Ave loves to visit museums, and she told AVA I have something to show you.
+I told our waitress that Ave loves to visit museums, and she said AVA, I have something to show you.

 She took a quarter out of the register, and we walked to the back of the restaurant.

-She placed a quarter in the slot, and a piano began to play; also, a hand-held organ began to play.
+She placed a quarter in the slot, and a piano and a hand-held organ began to play.

 We thanked her and began our journey to Lawrenceburg.

-We had to return to Krogers to pick up my salmon and cantaloupe that I had left at the store the day before.
+We had to return to Krogers to pick up the salmon and cantaloupe I had left at the store the day before.

 It began to rain as we started our journey home.